top of page

 PLEASE NOTE, YOU SHOULD START REVIEWING FOR THE MIDTERM TEST COMING UP.
 USE THIS REVIEW SHEET FOR QUESTIONS TO PRACTICE ANSWERING.

-1. U2L6 In-depth look at the residential school system and its historical significance.
+2. Begin In-depth look at the residential school system and its historical significance.

-• Timeline of key developments in the establishment of the school system- group activity focusing on historical significance
+• Timeline of key developments in the establishment of the school system- activity focusing on historical significance

 • make sure to complete 3-5 moments of historical significance from timelines

-Feb 3
+Feb 2

-Feb 5/7
+Feb 4

-1. Women's rights between 1914-1929 - progress and decline timeline using pages 30-35 (Women in the 1920s)
+2. Homework: Women's rights between 1914-1929 - progress and decline timeline using pages 30-35 (Women in the 1920s)

 REMEMBER TO STAY FOCUSED ON WHETHER THIS TIME PERIOD WAS ONE OF PROGRESS OR DECLINE